djcustard/GestureGAN/README.md

 19/04/20 - Training yesterday and today has produced some rather odd results.
 They give the impression to me that if I save the discrimintor then it resets?
 It doesn't seem to catch behaviour as it used to.
 For comparison I will show plots before and after saving was implemented:

+21/04/20 - The generator's produce sound, however not ones that I want.
+To try and fix this, I'm going to return to our visual representation of audio.
+I think there are a few errors here, such as the distortion.
+Reffering back to the image representations, we want this to be scaled around 1,-1.
+This allows for better processing in the GAN network.
+At the moment, these are the values it is scaled around:

+I will find out the range at which these cover through research.
+These are 32Bit Depth audio clips.
+Their values lie between the range of -2,147,483,648 and +2,147,483,647.
+In imshow, the values want to range between 0,1.
+Today I'll create a new dataset which has divided by the max 2,147,483,648 to try and adjust to the [-1,1] scale.
+Potentially I will be able to get some better results then.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: